sycstitch/la-liga-management-system/docs/CLEANUP-CHANGELOG.md

 This document tracks all changes made to prepare the La Liga Management System for public GitHub release.
 All personal information, academic references, and security risks have been removed while maintaining full functionality.

+> **⚠️ Important Note**: This changelog references older filenames and file paths that no longer exist in the current repository.
+The "Before" examples show the original academic project structure, while the "After" examples show the cleaned, professional versions.
+All current files follow the final organized structure documented in the Repository Structure section below.

 ## Overview of Changes

 **Security & Privacy Fixes:**